MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 > [!NOTE]
 > Integration of Operations Manager with Teams is supported for customers who use GCC, GCC High, and DoD Clouds.

-Before you begin, ensure you have the following:
+Before you begin, ensure you've the following:

 - Teams tenant information.
 - Run As account.
-Delegated API type is used in Teams integration and the Rus As account credentials will be used to authenticate.
+Delegated API type is used in Teams integration and the Run As account credentials will be used to authenticate.
   Run As account should be
    - A valid Azure Active Directory (Azure AD) account (sample: user@domain)
    - Licensed to use Microsoft Teams